Serendipity ou Algorithme

 Semantics and various connotations

-Its semantic field comprises words like imagination, strolling, surprise, intuition, revelation, novelty and happiness.
+The semantic field of Serendipity comprises words like imagination, strolling, surprise, intuition, revelation, novelty and happiness.

 Whereas algorithm is defined by calculation, method, programming, precision, formalization, repetition, sequence and explicable.